Bernays-Schoenfinkel-Ramsey with Simple Bounds is NEXPTIME-complete: Introduction

 On the positive side, we prove decidability of the restriction to arithmetic constraints consisting of simple bounds of the form $x\triangleleft c$, where $\triangleleft$ and $c$ are as above.
-Underlying the result is the observation that similar to the finite model property of BSR, only finitely many test points are sufficient for the arithmetic simple bounds constraints.
+Underlying the result is the observation that similar to the finite model property of BSR, only finitely many instances of universally quantified clauses with arithmetic simple bounds constraints need to be considered.
 Our construction is motivated by results from quantifier elimination~\cite{Loos1993} and hierarchic superposition~\cite{Bachmair1994b,Kruglov2012,Fietzke2012}.
-For example, consider the two clauses
+For example, consider the following two clauses (we denote clauses in implication form with the arithmetic part syntactically separated from the free part; $\wedge$ and $\vee$ bind stronger than $\rightarrow$)

-where $u_1$ is a free first-order variable, $x_i$, $y_i$ are variables over the reals, and $c$ is a free first-order constant.
-Our main result reveals that this clause set is satisfiable if and only if for every variable at the first argument of $Q$ the constant $c$ is substituted (Corollary~\ref{corollary:EquisatisfiabilityFreeInstantiation}), for the second argument of $Q$ the abstract real values $5+\varepsilon$ and $-\infty$ and for $R$ the value $-\infty$ (Definitions~\ref{definition:BaseInstantiationPoints}, \ref{definition:BaseVariableInstantiationPoints}, Lemma~\ref{lemma:EquisatisfiabilityBaseInstantiation}).
-The instantiation does not need to consider the simple bounds $y_1<7$, $y_2\leq 2$, because it is sufficient to explore the reals either from $-\infty$ upwards or from $+\infty$ downwards, as is similarly done in linear quantifier elimination~\cite{Loos1993}.
-Also instantiation does not need to consider the value $5+\varepsilon$ for $R$, motivated by the fact that hierarchic superposition will not derive the respective simple bound for the first argument of $R$ in any generated clause~\cite{Bachmair1994b}.
-This idea can be extended to free argument positions of predicates and the respective free constants.
-Every BSR clause set combined with simple bounds is always sufficiently complete because it does not contain a free non-constant function symbol.
+where the variable $u_1$ shall range over a freely selectable domain, $x_i$, $y_i$ are variables over the reals, and the constant $c$ addresses an element of the same domain that $u_1$ ranges over.
+All occurring variables shall be implicitly universally quantified.
+Our main result reveals that this clause set is satisfiable if and only if a finite set of ground instances is satisfiable in which (i) $u_1$ has been instantiated with the constant $c$ (Lemma~\ref{lemma:EquisatisfiabilityFreeInstantiation}), (ii) $x_2$ and $y_2$ have been instantiated with the abstract real values $5+\varepsilon$ and $-\infty$ (Definitions~\ref{definition:BaseInstantiationPoints},~\ref{definition:BaseVariableInstantiationPoints}, Lemma~\ref{lemma:EquisatisfiabilityBaseInstantiation}), and (iii) $x_1$ and $y_1$ have been instantiated with $-\infty$.
+The instantiation does not need to consider the simple bounds $y_1<7$, $y_2\leq 2$, because it is sufficient to explore the reals either from $-\infty$ upwards -- in this case upper bounds on real-valued variables can be ignored -- or from $+\infty$ downwards (ignoring lower bounds), as is similarly done in linear quantifier elimination~\cite{Loos1993}.
+Also instantiation does not need to consider the value $5+\varepsilon$ for $x_1$ and $y_1$, motivated by the fact that the arguments of $R$ are not affected by the constraint $x_2 \neq 5$ (Example~\ref{example:ConnectedArgumentPositions}, Definition~\ref{definition:ConnectedArgumentPositions}).